brooksbecton/SWAPI-Graph/README.md

 # SWAPI Graph

-This is a web site for visualising the data found in the [SWAPI](//swapi.co/) It will feature a graph that can be filtered down by data collection found in the API.
+This is a web site for visualizing the data found in the [SWAPI](//swapi.co/) It will feature a graph that can be filtered down by data collection found in the API.

 ## Problems?